emmabindi/Codex-API/README.md

 Client
 - Clone the client repo
-- yarn install for all required dependencies
+- Bundle install for all required dependencies
-- yarn start to start server
+- Yarn start to start server

 ### Logins